-As part of a plan to bring more open space to Chicago’s northwest side, the city converted the abandoned Bloomingdale Rail Line into a 2.7-mile linear park.
+As part of a plan to bring more open space to Chicago’s northwest side, the city converted the underused Bloomingdale Rail embankment into a 2.7-mile elevated trail linking a series of grade-level parks.

-First proposed in 2004 as part of the Logan Square Open Space Plan, the park had widespread community support and input from the beginning.
-Public input helped develop the park’s design, function, and aesthetics.
-The 606—named for the zip code prefix that all Chicagoans share—opened in 2015, connecting four diverse neighborhoods, and bringing together arts, history, and design.
-The park and trail system includes elevated trails for bikers, runners, and walkers; four access parks at the ground level; event spaces; alternative transportation avenues; and green, open space for Chicago.
-The 606 is a public-private partnership between the City of Chicago, the Chicago Park District, and the Trust for Public Land.
+When active rail service ceased in the 1990s the embankment was reclaimed by community members as an impromptu trail.
+In the early 2000s the idea gained traction through several community-based visions and in 2004 as part of the Logan Square Open Space Plan.
+The linear park had widespread community support and input from the beginning, helping to develop the park’s design, function, and aesthetics.
+The 606—named for Chicago’s zip code prefix—opened in 2015, connecting four diverse neighborhoods, and bringing together arts, history, and design.
+The park and trail system includes the elevated Bloomingdale Trail for bikers, runners, and walkers, which connects four existing and 2 planned access parks at the ground level; alternative transportation avenues; and green, open space for Chicago.
+The 606 network is a public-private partnership between the City of Chicago, the Chicago Park District, the Trust for Public Land and Friends of the Bloomingdale Trail.

 |Status||Open / Ongoing|